runticle/oyster-card/README.md

 ### Oystercard ###

+This is a simplified oystercard program.
+The user can create new cards and stations; can touch in and out at various stations and be charged accordingly.
+If the user forgets to tap in or out, they will be fined a penalty charge!

 ## How to use

-Require oystercard.rb file in irb create an Oystercard
+Require oystercard.rb file in irb and create an Oystercard

 ```
+require './lib/oystercard'
 card = Oystercard.new
 ```